satishlokkoju/hailo-apps-infra/doc/developer_guide/retraining_example.md

 In this example, we’re going to retrain the model to detect barcodes, using the barcode-detector dataset from Kaggle.
 After the retraining process, we’re going to convert the model to HEF and test it on the Raspberry Pi 5 AI Kit.

-### This tutorial was made on a development machine with this spec
+### This tutorial was created on a development machine with the following specifications

 **Hardware**:
 - CPU: Intel i7-6850K